lyjia/NiceYtDlpGui/README.md

 Built with JDK 21 (currently Temurin).
 This project was originally built to be compiled to a native binary with GraalVM, however native-image support for Swing applications is currently lacking and I have not been able to get such a build to work.
 (See below)

-Note that this project is a *WORK IN PROGRESS*.
+**NOTE**: Note that this project is a *WORK IN PROGRESS*.

+## Setup

+You will need a copy of yt-dlp downloaded to the path of your choice.
+It can be acquired [here](https://github.com/yt-dlp/yt-dlp/releases/latest).

+**In NiceYtDlpGui, the path to yt-dlp is currently hard-coded**, so you will need to edit the value of `YTDLP_PATH_DEFAULT` in `Const.java` to be the full path to your yt-dlp binary.
+This will be updated when a configuration interface is added.

+## Building

 To build jars
  * Make sure JDK 21 (or greater) and Maven are installed and in %PATH%